cashmusic/platform/README.md

 ## CASHMusic Branches + Tags

-Each week, we do a developer release on Thursday.
-The developer releases are tagged with names in the form of 'dev_release_N' and are cut from the 'latest_stable' branch.
-For example, [this](https://github.com/cashmusic/DIY/commits/dev_release_1) is our first dev release tag.

-The 'master' branch is the tip of development, where new commits and pull requests get merged into, and will be more unstable and possibly broken for short periods of time.
+We try to keep the 'master' branch release-ready at all times, but it is the first place new changes are merged into — be aware that it will break from time to time.

+We work on specific features in feature branches named for the feature, for example:
+'feature_browserid' or similar.

+Contributors are asked to fork, create a branch, and submit pull requests to 'master.'

-The 'latest_stable' branch will always point to the most recent developer release.
+The 'latest_stable' branch will always point to the most recent public release.

 ## Contributing to CASH Music